NormanTUD/LinuxVoiceControl/README.md

 This is a script that allows some parts of the computer to be voice controlled.
 It is based on the `mic_wav_streaming.py` of the DeepSpeech-examples, but expands some small features.
 Right now, only german inputs are supported.

+## Warning

+When cloning, you need git lfs or you won't get the full repo!

 ## Was kann man sagen?

 - 'mitschreiben' (Tippt alles, was gesagt wird, über eine virtuelle Tastatur in das aktive Fenster)